andreireitz/ng-contenteditable/README.md

 ###registerDropHandler(options)###

-Method provides mechanism to register (withing your own directives) drop handler for editable elements.
+Method provides mechanism to register (from within your own associated directives) a drop handler for editable elements.

 Takes the following options object as only argument: